elgatosf/streamdeck-javascript-sdk/css/README.md

 #### Color with predefined selection

-To present some pre-defined color values, you can add a datalist to the color control.
+To present pre-defined color values, you can add a datalist to the color control.
 To make sure the list gets appended properly, set the `list` attribute of the `input` control to the `id` of the `datalist`. (in our example 'clrs')

 ![Color With Selection](<./docs/image (49).png>)